Faten Hamama: Personal life

-While filming Abu Zayd al-Hilali (أبو زيد الهلالى) in 1947, she and director Ezz El-Dine Zulficar fell in love and wed.
+While filming Abu Zayd el-Hilali (أبو زيد الهلالى) in 1947, she and director Ezz El-Dine Zulficar fell in love and wed.
 The marriage lasted for seven years.
 They divorced in 1954.
 Hamama has said that her love for Zulficar was little more than a student's admiration and love for a teacher.
-The two remained friends, and Hamama continued to star in his films after the divorce.
+The two remained friends, and Zulficar also remarried and Hamama continued to star in his films after the divorce.
 They had one child, a daughter, Nadia Zulficar.

 In 1954, Hamama chose Omar Sharif to co-star with her in a film.
 In this film, she uncharacteristically agreed to a romantic scene involving a kiss.
 During the filming, they fell in love.
 Sharif converted to Islam and married her.
 The couple co-starred in many films.
 However, after nearly two decades together, the couple divorced in 1974; they had one son, Tarek Sharif.
 The couple also have two grandsons from Tarek, Omar Sharif Jr. and Karem Sharif.
 Omar Sharif Jr. followed in his grandfather's footsteps and now acts in the U.S. in small roles and is an LGBTQ activist.

 Hamama later married Mohamed Abdel Wahab Mahmoud, an Egyptian doctor.
 They resided in Cairo until her death on 17 January 2015 following a short illness.

 Hamama was fluent in French, as she did an interview in French in Lebanon in 1963.
 She was a practicing Muslim.